 - After adding each Custom Field, click on the Save icon from the Side toolbar.

 Adding Custom Common Fields at the Board Level

-You can share the Custom Fields which are created at the board level across all card types for that particular boards.
+You can share the Custom Fields which are created at the board level across all card types for those particular boards.

 - Click the Workspace icon and select the desired board.

 - From the Side toolbar, click the Board Editior icon.

 - Click to open the Configure Card View page, click the Card Designer icon from the Side toolbar.